 The programme runs for 38 weeks and includes at least 120 days on placement in schools and 70 days spent at the University.
 We work in partnership with nursery, infant, junior, primary, first and middle schools across Norfolk and Suffolk.
-The course is available through both UEA and one of our School Direct partners.
+The course is available through both UEA and our School Direct partners.

 The programme prepares students to teach in the age bands 3-7 or 5-11 years.
 Students follow programmes in teaching core and non-core subjects, relevant to their age ranges.

 Work based in schools is spread across all three terms with final teaching placements in the spring and summer terms.

 University-based sessions will be held in Norwich, a location which is widely regarded as one of the most attractive and friendly cities in Britain.
 The campus at the University of East Anglia is set in extensive parkland and the distinctive architecture is nationally acclaimed.